-This site is new as of January 2016 and is continuing to be built and modified, so continue to visit it often.
-I will put information on this site, but I will also maintain information at the Eteamz site.
+This site is new as of January 2016, whereas the Eteamz site is much older.
 YOU CAN ACCESS THAT SITE BY CLICKING "NC HOME" AT THE TOP OF THIS PAGE.
 The URL for that site is www.eteamz.com/ncdixieybb/

 Please be sure to read the Handouts and News by clicking on "Handout" or other links to the left side of this page.
 You will also want to visit the calender.

 You are welcome to post news items from your league or make comments in the guestbook.
 However, the guestbook is not to be used for making negative comments towards DYB officials or anyone else.
 It is not for opinions.

 If anyone has a complaint or concern about your league or DYB, please call your District Director.
 The District Director's information is under the District and Director Information link on the left side of the website.
 If you have a concern about your District Director, you may call me (Carey Wrenn, the State Director).
 If the complaint is about me, please call me or Wes Skelton, the Commissioner of DYB.

 Please click on the Facebook Icon on this page to visit our Facebook page.

 "Train up a child in the way he should go and, when he is old, he will not depart from it".